| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 = 4.6 degrees C

-This ambient temperature increase due to local heat dissipation is mitigated in the GTA because two of the major electricity generating stations (Bruce and Nanticoke) are located well outside the GTA and dump their reject heat into Lake Erie and Lake Huron, both of which are also located well outside the GTA.
-The heat from the Pickering and Darlington nuclear generating stations is dumped into Lake Ontario, which borders on but is outside the GTA.
+This ambient temperature increase due to local heat dissipation is mitigated in the GTA because two of the major electricity generating stations (Bruce and Darlington) are located well outside the GTA and dump their reject heat into Lake Ontario and Lake Huron, both of which extend well outside the GTA.
+The heat from the Pickering nuclear generating station is dumped into Lake Ontario at a location close to but outside the GTA.
 Hence the actual average temperature increase in the GTA due to local heat dissipation is less than 3 degrees C. However, the experimentally measured 3 degrees C summer temperature increase was sufficient to shift Toronto from a being non-airconditioned community to being an air conditioned community.
 It must be emphasized that the temperature increase due to local heat dissipation is additonal to the greenhouse gas and albedo change related temperature increases.

 Given the choice between the temperature increase due to local heat dissipation and the further temperature increase due to increased atmospneric greenhouse gas concentration, the smaller temperature increase due to local heat dissipation is almost always preferable.